 Iraq has been a Muslim-majority country since the time period surrounding the Prophet Muhammad's death.
 As such, the cultural and national identity of the country is deeply shaped by the religion.
 Faith in Islam is expressed on a daily basis in Iraq, through dress, dietary codes, regular prayers and language.
 For example, an Iraqi man who is dedicated to Islam in politics and society may grow their beard quite long to indicate their religious association.
 Reverence to Allah is also very evident in the way many people speak; it is common to slip praise into casual conversation.

-Most Iraqi Christians are Chaldean (approximately 67%), and a further 20% are estimated to be Assyrian.3 These two churches are ethno-religious, whereby their followers are believed to be the descendants of some of the earliest Christian communities.
-Indeed, one’s Christian belief and following is often correlated with their ethnicity throughout Iraq, as almost all Iraqi Christians belong to an ethnic minority group.
-For example, most Armenians are Christian.
-Most of Christian communities also speak neo-Aramaic languages specific to their ethnicity instead of Arabic.
+The Chaldean Catholic Church has the largest following (approximately 67% of Iraqi Christians), followed by the Assyrian Church of the East (20%).3 The followers of these two churches are believed to be the descendants of some of the earliest Christian communities.
+One’s Christian belief and following is often correlated with their throughout Iraq.
+Most Christian communities speak neo-Aramaic languages specific to their instead of Arabic.

 At the beginning of the 20th century it was estimated there were between 800,000 - 1.4 million Christians in Iraq.
 However, years of political instability and religious persecution has seen the population to decline to less than 250,000.4 Insurgent Islamic groups (such as ISIS) have sought to target Christians, often kidnapping or killing them and destroying their churches and communities.
 Iraqi Christians are also subject to continued harassment and abuses by regional militias and internal security forces.
 Many have had to flee as refugees or risk tragic consequences.
 As such, the Iraqi population in Australia is majority Christian as their claims for protection were well-founded.
 The 2011 census recorded that 36% of Iraq-born people living in Australia identify as Catholic Christians (including Chaldean) and 12% identify with Assyrian Apostolic churches.